Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

+From the reflectivity and phase the complex dielectric function (Eqn. \ref{eq:ComplexReflectance}) was determined.
 It may be noted that the KK integration necessitates a suitable choice of high and low frequency extrapolations.

-FIG.\ref{fig:KK_example} shows typical reflectivity spectra together with the real and the imaginary part of the dielectric function obtained by the KK transformation at select temperatures.

-Temperature dependent spectra were obtained in a range from 20~\wav{} to 11000~\wav.
-The spectral region at higher wavenumbers was investigated via Visible-UV reflectivity measured at room temperature using a Photon Technology International model A1010 spectrometer.
-These data compared favourably to the calculated reflectivity data obtained from ellipsometry data measured by J{\"o}bsis \etal.~\cite{UV_extrap} The data of J{\"o}bsis \etal~\cite{UV_extrap} were digitized and ultimately used to extend the high frequency range as the ellipsometry data had a much higher signal to noise ratio.
-This procedure expanded the reflectivity to a range from 20~\wav{} to 33000~\wav.
+Reflectivity data obtained from ellipsometry data measured by J{\"o}bsis \etal.~\cite{UV_extrap} expanded the reflectivity to a range from 20~\wav{} to 33000~\wav.
+For more details see Ref.~\cite{Supplement}.
 To further extend the range to X-rays a method described by Tanner\cite{Xray_extrap} was employed.
 Tanner's method assumes an atomic number density weighted contribution using the elemental scattering factors to the dielectric function.
 The complex part of the scattering factors for the elements were obtained from Henke \etal~\cite{XrayFactors} and the KK relations were applied to obtain the full scattering factor from which the X-ray reflectivity from ~80 000~\wav{} to $\omega_{max} =$ 250 000 000~\wav{} was obtained.
 The gap between UV to X-ray energies was modeled by using a cubic spline.
+FIG. S2 of the Supplemental Material.\cite{Supplement} provides an example of these extrapolations.

 To extrapolate the high frequency limit to infinity the $R \propto \omega^{-4}$ relation was used.
-This gives a contribution to the phase at $\omega$ from $\omega_{max}$ to $\infty$ given by Eqn.\ref{eq:Kramers-infinity}.
+This corrects the phase at $\omega$ due to contributions from $\omega_{max}$ to $\infty$, details of this approach can be found in standard optical texts such as Appendix G of Wooten's Optical Properties of Solids\cite{WootenOptical}.

 The low frequency extrapolation was guided by the number of expected IR active modes.
 In the cubic phase four such modes are expected.
-Although we observe these modes, the mode at $\sim$95~\wav{} is very weak, and the lowest frequency mode occurs at $\sim$25~\wav{} in a region (20-50~\wav) of very low signal-to-noise ratio for the spectrometer used.
+Although we observe these modes, the mode at $\sim$85~\wav{} is very weak, and the lowest frequency mode occurs at $\sim$25~\wav{} in a region (20-50~\wav) of very low signal-to-noise ratio for the spectrometer used.
 The reflectivity spectra were fitted to the Lorentz dielectric model: